DocSpring/docspring-csharp/docs/PDFApi.md

 <a name="createpdftemplatefromupload"></a>
 # **CreatePDFTemplateFromUpload**
-> PendingTemplate CreatePDFTemplateFromUpload (CreateTemplateData createTemplateData)
+> PendingTemplate CreatePDFTemplateFromUpload (CreateTemplateFromUploadData createTemplateFromUploadData)

 Create a new PDF template from a cached presign upload